fmgornick/dynamic-envoy/readme.md

 >   -dir string
 >     	path to folder containing databag files (default "databags/dev")
 >   -ea string
->     	address the proxy's external listener listens on (default "127.0.0.1")
+>     	address the proxy's external listener listens on (default "0.0.0.0")
 >   -ecn string
 >     	common name of external listening address (default "localhost")
 >   -ep uint
 >     	port number our external listener listens on (default 8888)
 >   -ia string
->     	address the proxy's internal listener listens on (default "127.0.0.1")
+>     	address the proxy's internal listener listens on (default "0.0.0.0")
 >   -icn string
 >     	common name of internal listening address (default "localhost")
 >   -ip uint
 >     	port number our internal listener listens on (default 7777)
+>   -xds string
+>     	address the proxy's external listener listens on (default "127.0.0.1")
 > ```
 > you can get a bit more of a detailed explanation of the flags [here](#flags)